Where computation runs

 • Local files.
 Nothing leaves your browser.
 The whole tabulation surface works offline once Recense is loaded.

 • Cloud datasets.
 Same model — client-side encryption before upload, plus the minimum catalogue metadata needed to organise the library.
+The convenience-vs-zero-knowledge choice applies here too.

 • Hosted compute (enterprise).
 A separate mode for datasets your organisation explicitly publishes.
 Not the default, and not on by accident.